AgileVentures/MetPlus_resumeCruncher/README.md

  We are using a default configuration plus specific configuration for `production`, `development` and `unit-database` profiles.

- To launch with a specific profile the application should be launch with the following command:
+ To launch with a specific profile the application should be launched with the following command:

  ```bash
  $ SPRING_PROFILES_ACTIVE="production" ./gradlew startCruncher